mongodb/specifications/source/client-side-operations-timeout/client-side-operations-timeout.rst

 ~~~~~~~~~~~~~~~~~

 If ``timeoutMS`` is set, drivers MUST append a ``maxTimeMS`` field to
-commands executed against a MongoDB server using the minimum RTT of
+commands executed against a MongoDB server using the ``minRoundTripTime`` field of
 the selected server.
 Note that this value MUST be retrieved during server
 selection using the ``servers`` field of the same `TopologyDescription
 <../server-discovery-and-monitoring/server-discovery-and-monitoring.rst#TopologyDescription>`__